 Tax return for self-employed persons

-Everyone who has received a tax return for self-employed persons and run a business must submit the tax return for self-employed persons, etc.
+Everyone who has received a tax return for self-employed persons, and all those who have run a business, must submit a tax return for self-employed persons.

 Persons who run a business must in addition to their tax return submit an income statement.